karl-sc/cg-flow-summary/README.md

-# cg-flow-summary
-Retrieve Flow summary statistics based on timeperiod, app, and src-ip

 CloudGenix WAN Capacity Graph
 ---------------------------------------
-This program displays summary statistics for flow data given a SiteName, TimePeriod, Application, and Source IP If either Application or Source IP are not given, we will implicitly assume all APP's or Source IP's and not filter flows based on it.
+This program displays summary statistics for flow data given a Site Name, Time Period, Application, and Source IP If either Application or Source IP are not given, we will implicitly assume all APP's or Source IP's and not filter flows based on it.
 ```